aarush-ittan/DAA-PRACTICAL-2021/README.md

  Application:

- a)If the cost of comparisons exceeds the cost of swaps, as is the case for example with string keys stored by reference or with human interaction, then using binary insertion sort may yield better performance. b)A variant named binary merge sort uses a binary insertion sort to sort groups of 32 elements, followed by a final sort using merge sort. c)If a skip list is used, the insertion time is brought down to O(log n), and swaps are not needed because the skip list is implemented on a linked list structure.
+ 1. If the cost of comparisons exceeds the cost of swaps, as is the case for example with string keys stored by reference or with human interaction, then using binary insertion sort may yield better performance.
+ 2. A variant named binary merge sort uses a binary insertion sort to sort groups of 32 elements, followed by a final sort using merge sort.
+ 3. If a skip list is used, the insertion time is brought down to O(log n), and swaps are not needed because the skip list is implemented on a linked list structure.
 The final running time for insertion would be O(n log n).

  ## Merge
  Complexity: